 Celeriac.
 Harvest celeriac root crowns when they have reached 2 to 4 inches in diameter.

 Celery.
 Celery is edible at all stages of growth.
-Celery reaches maturity about 110 days after plants are set in the garden, about 180 days after sowing.
+Celery reaches maturity about 110 days after plants are set in the garden, and about 180 days after sowing.
 To harvest, cut individual stalks or pull up the plant and cut off the roots just below the base of the stalk.
 Individual stalks should be harvested from the outside working to the middle.

 Celtuce.
 Pick celtuce leaves from the base of the plant when young–in the first four weeks.
 Stalks can be harvested when they are about 1 inch in diameter at the base but before the seed heads appear.
 Slice off the stalk at ground level and pull off the leaves.